united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 There are three options to setup a development environment:
 1. using a seperate device in combination with k3OS and our installation script (preferred)
 2. using [minikube](https://kubernetes.io/en/docs/setup/minikube/) (recommended for developers working on the core functionalities of the stack)
-3. manual installation (recommended for production enviroments, if you want to have fine grained control over the installation steps)
+3. manual installation (recommended for production environments, if you want to have fine grained control over the installation steps)

 The focus of this article is to provide all necessary information to install it in a compressed tutorial.
 There are footnotes providing additional information on certain steps, that might be new to certain user groups.